£/$/€150 off your first WeRoad with code WEROADER150 (Weekends excluded)

 What is the Money Pot and how does it work?

-The Money Pot is a common fund collected in local currency from all tour participants and managed by your Travel Coordinator.
+• The Money Pot is a common fund collected in local currency from all travellers on the trip and managed by your Travel Coordinator;

-It is used to streamline paymentsfor extra activities, goods and services that the whole group decides to do and to guarantee flexibility in choosing activities and excursions at the destination in line with the mood of the group.
+• It is used to streamline payments for extra activities, goods and services that the whole group decides to do.
+This guarantees flexibility in choosing activities and excursions at the destination in line with the mood of the group;

-It is typically collected on the first day of the trip in local currency, although at times, the Travel Coordinator may ask for it to be paid before departure.
+• It is typically collected on the first day of the trip in local currency, although at times, the Travel Coordinator may ask for it to be paid before departure;

-You’ll find the amount of the money pot on the website under the section ‘What’s included in the money pot’ – how do you get there?
-Look for ‘What’s included’, scroll down to ‘Money pot?
-Click here’, and you’ll find the details.
+• You’ll find the Money Pot amount on the website under the section ‘What’s included in the Money Pot’.
+To find this look for ‘What’s included’, scroll down to ‘Money Pot?
+Click here’ and you’ll find the details.

-The amount varies depending on the destination chosen.
+• The amount varies depending on the destination chosen;

-It is estimated based on the experiences of other groups but can vary depending on the needs of the group itself.
-As such, the Travel Coordinator may need to increase the amount during the trip.
+• It is estimated based on the experience of other groups but can vary depending on what activities your group is keen for.
+As such, the Travel Coordinator may need to increase the amount during the trip;

-If not all of the money pot is used, the difference will be returned to all participants at the end of the trip in equal amounts.
+• If not all of the Money Pot is spent, the difference will be returned to all travellers at the end of the trip;

-The Money Pot also covers the Travel Coordinator’s share of the activities included in the money pot, except for those activities that are free for the Travel Coordinator.
+• The Money Pot also covers the Travel Coordinator’s share of the activities included in the Money Pot, except for those activities that are free for the Travel Coordinator;

-If you pay in advance part of the money pot before the trip for certain non-refundable optional activities, unfortunately, the amount cannot be refunded in case of trip cancellation.
+• If you pay in advance for part of the Money Pot before the trip for certain non-refundable optional activities, unfortunately, the amount cannot be refunded if the trip is cancelled;

 We offer several payment methods to fit every need:

-1. Credit or prepaid card (Visa, Mastercard, American Express);
+1. Credit or debit card (Visa, Mastercard, American Express);

 3. PayPal (for selected destinations);

-Revolut Pay to pay even faster straight from your Revolut account;
+4. Revolut Pay to pay even faster straight from your Revolut account.

-Can I cancel or modify my booking?
+Can I cancel my booking?

-If you’ve purchased the Flexible Cancellation Option (which you can add in the first step of the booking process), you can request a cancellation or trip change until 8 days before departure.
-In case of cancellation, you’ll receive a 100% refund of the WeRoad trip price, minus the cost of the Flexible Cancellation option.
-Deposits will be refunded in the form of a gift card valid for 365 days from issue date.
+If you purchased the Flexible Cancellation option (available in the first step of the booking process), you can cancel your trip up to 8 days before departure and receive a 100% refund of the price, including the deposit and private room fee.
+The only non-refundable amount is the cost of the Flexible Cancellation option itself.

 What type of accommodation should I expect on your trips?

-In general, we always choose local accommodations, avoiding large hotel chains, because we love to experience the culture of the place and, whenever possible, contribute to the local economy.
-Typically, our accommodations are hotels, apartments, guesthouses, and hostels run by local entrepreneurs, with the same standard maintained across all trips in the same destination.
+For our trips we usually use locally owned accommodation instead of big hotel chains.
+It’s our favourite way to really experience the local culture and, whenever we can, support the local economy.
+Typically, you’ll stay in hotels, apartments, guesthouses and hostels with the same standard maintained across all trips in the same destination.

-The list of accommodations for your trip will be shared with you by your Travel Coordinator between 5 and 3 days before departure, along with other useful details for your adventure!
+The list of accommodation for your trip will be shared with you by your Travel Coordinator 2-5 days before departure, along with other useful details for your adventure!

 Can I find out my travel groups' flights?